lingui/js-lingui/docs/guides/pseudolocalization.rst

 Otherwise no folder and no pseudolocalization is going to be created.
 After running ``yarn extract`` verify that the folder has been created.
-The pseudolocalization is automatically created on ``yarn compile`` from messages in order specified in :cli:`Preparing catalogs for production`.
+The pseudolocalization is automatically created on ``yarn compile`` from messages in order specified in `in this cli section <../tutorials/cli.html#preparing-catalogs-for-production>`_.
 In case fallbackLocales has been used, the pseudolocalization is going to be created from translated fallbacklocale.

 Switch browser into specified pseudoLocale